NLLC Chair

 District 41

-Her passion and drive for community involvement led her to her next position with the Financial Guidance Center where she served as Director of Community Development and Partnerships and as Director for the Attorney General’s housing program, Home Again: The Nevada Homeowner Relief Program.
-This role allowed her the ability to directly assist Nevadans by providing free education to help them establish a sound financial future.
-She is dedicated to helping Nevadans with housing and giving them the knowledge to take control of their financial future and become educated consumers.
+Her passion for community involvement led her to work with the Financial Guidance Center, where she served as the Director of Community Development and Partnerships, as well as the Director for the Attorney General’s housing program, Home Again: The Nevada Homeowner Relief Program.
+In this role, she was able to assist Nevadans directly by providing free education aimed at helping them establish a sound financial future.
+Additionally, she served as the Chair of Government Affairs and Public Relations for NAHREP Nevada, the National Association of Real Estate Professionals.
+Through this organization, she worked to help the Latino community achieve the dream of sustainable homeownership.

 State Senator